QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ![](screenshot/env_config2.png)

 * **Registry mirrors:** The mirror address for Docker hub registry, the default value is official docker hub mirror address for China.
 * **Insecure registries:** The Kubernetes cluster supports private docker registry.
-To help end users using their own internal registry, QingCloud also provide [harbor App](https://appcenter.qingcloud.com/apps/app-2mhyb1ui), which could be deployed easily.
+To help end users using their own internal registry, QingCloud provides [Harbor App](https://appcenter.qingcloud.com/apps/app-2mhyb1ui), which is deployed within a few minutes.
 Specify corresponding IP address if the private registry doesn't support https or doesn't use 80 port(the format is ip:port).
 * **Dockerhub Username & Password:** The Kubernetes cluster needs to pull necessary images customized by QingCloud from dockerhub.qingcloud.com, so end user needs to input user name and password of docherhub.qingcloud.com.
 The cluster already binds guest account to pull images on public repositories from dockerhub.qingcloud.com.
 Please go to QingCloud console, `Container Platform -> Docker Hub` to create your own repository.
 * **Kubernetes log level:** Set the log level of Kubernetes cluster.
 You can view log through Kibana console.
 * **Fluent forward server:** Specify fluentd server address if end user wants to use her/his own log server.